 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany.

-This lamp is model 7450, colour 121 (7450-121) as labeled on the bottom.
-It has all the looks of an 1980s lamp, but it was designed and made in the 1970s.
-Brown Chinese lacquer became popular in the mid 1970s and it was used for many objects, such as lighters from Dupont and pens from Parker and Cartier, to name a few.
+This lamp is model 7450, colour 121 (7450-121) as labelled on the bottom.
+Brown Chinese lacquer became popular in the mid 1980s and it was used for many objects, such as lighters from Dupont and pens from Parker and Cartier, to name a few.

 Egon Hillebrand Leuchtenfabrik, Neheim-Hüsten was founded on may 15, 1881 by plumbing and fitter master Egon Hillebrand as a producer of nickel silver lids for beer pitchers, established household appliances, kerosene lamps and storm and carriage lanterns.

 With the arrival of the son Franz, the operation was switched to the turn of the century in the manufacture of electrical lighting fittings.